Someth1ngFunny/Someth1ngFunny/README.md

 ## Hi there 👋

+### About me

+- ⚡ I'm the 18 y.o. self-taught beginner programmer
+- 🌱 I'm currently studying web dev, computer science in general
+- 🔭 I'm planning to get more confident in my knowledge

 <!--
 **Someth1ngFunny/Someth1ngFunny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.